theanalyst/eos/doc/backup_clone.rst

 4. clone process details

 A cloneId is a [unique] second-resolution timestamp generated automatically at the beginning of the cloning process.
-The clone process is triggered by a find command with the '-x sys.clone=+...' option (specifying sys.clone requires privileges):
+The clone process is triggered by a "find" command with the '-x sys.clone=+...' option (requires privileges):

-  "-x sys.clone=? ..."
+ "-x sys.clone=? <dir>"
-        - displays all files and clone attributes under ..., "-x sys.clone=-1556195651 ..."
+     displays all files and clone attributes under <dir>, "-x sys.clone=-1556195651 <dir>"
-        - deletes all traces of the clone 1556195651, "-x sys.clone=+10 ..."
+     deletes all traces of the clone 1556195651,
+ "-x sys.clone=+10 <dir>"
-        - makes a full backup clone (numbers < 10 are markers, from 10 onwards second-precision timestamps), "-x sys.clone=+1 ..."
+     makes a full backup clone (numbers < 10 are markers, from 10 onwards second-precision timestamps), "-x sys.clone=+1 <dir>"
-        - sets a marker not to descend into ...  while cloning, "-x sys.clone=+1556195651 ..."
+     sets a marker not to descend into <dir>  while cloning, "-x sys.clone=+1556195651 <dir>"
-        - makes a clone of all files altered after 1556195651.0
+     makes a clone of all files altered after 1556195651.0

 Cloning tags every file and directory in the hierarchy with the (generated) cloneId.

 5. copy-on-write

-Whenever a file is being deleted, or being rewritten using OTRUNCATE, its underlying data are transferred (using a low-cost "mv") to a clone file under a predefined name in the clone hierarchy.
-When rewritten with OTRUNCATE, a new file will then automatically be created, tagged as "cloned".
-When a file is updated (modified) without OTRUNCATE, a copy-on-write clone is created, using reflink (which is low-cost in recent file systems, but elsewhere a real copy).
+Whenever a file is deleted, or entirely rewritten using OTRUNCATE, its data are first transferred (using a low-cost "rename") to a clone file under a predefined name in the clone hierarchy.
+When a file is
+updated (modified) without OTRUNCATE, a copy-on-write clone is created (using reflink, which is low-cost in recent file systems).

 6. the backup process